 Why visibility matters for digital transformation projects

 Digital transformation projects are daunting, and visibility matters at every stage to ensure that the project does not have a negative impact on the digital employee experience.
-It’s important to set baselines to measure “before and after” indicators of the end-user experience — whether you’re rolling out Windows 11 across the organization, new digital kiosks throughout a hospital, or implementing an upgraded fleet of hand-held devices across your warehousing facilities.
+It’s important to set baselines to measure “before and after” indicators of the end-user experience—whether you’re rolling out Windows 11 across the organization, new digital kiosks throughout a hospital, or implementing an upgraded fleet of hand-held devices across your warehousing facilities.

 Informed by baselines, you can set up a pilot group to test rollouts on a smaller scale before going primetime across your full IT estate.
 During this pilot phase, real-time data from endpoints will allow you to predict early whether the rollout will succeed.
 If you detect any issues within the initial pilot group, you can adjust and provide additional training, if need be.

-It’s a best practice to start with a low-risk user group before rolling out a digital transformation project to high-risk user groups, such as traders in the financial sector.
+It’s best practice to start with a low-risk user group before rolling out a digital transformation project to high-risk user groups, such as traders in the financial sector.
 This approach allows teams to troubleshoot issues when they don’t have a significant financial or customer impact.
 Once the IT team fixes glitches or bugs, they can more confidently roll out the project to high-risk groups.

 Without proper visibility into what’s happening across the IT estate during the pilot phase, you risk getting all the way to organization-wide implementation without detecting serious issues that could derail the project and, in turn, affect the digital transformation project timeline and costs.